Voices of Defiance

 On August 17, 2024, the streets of Bogotá became a global stage for a demand that would not be silenced.
 Thousands of Venezuelans mobilized against electoral fraud, turning their collective pain into a powerful display of resistance.
 This was not just a rally; it was a symphony of voices of defiance rising from the diaspora, refusing to let the distance from their homeland mute their call for justice.

-An image of María Corina Machado, a prominent opposition leader, was held aloft by demonstrators in Bogotá's Lourdes Park.
-Displaced on a flag, her image serves as a powerful symbol of the movement for justice and reform in Venezuela.
+An image of María Corina Machado, prominent opposition leader, rises above demonstrators in Bogotá’s Lourdes Park, displayed on a flag as a symbol of the movement for justice and reform in Venezuela.

 A young girl at the protest reads a sign calling for freedom and democracy in Venezuela, standing alongside photos of those imprisoned and disappeared by the dictatorship.